puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `Any`

+Specifies comma-separated list of privileges to grant.
+Valid options: 'ALL', 'CREATE', 'CONNECT', 'TEMPORARY', 'TEMP'.

 ##### `db`

 Data type: `Any`

+Specifies the database to which you are granting access.

 ##### `role`

 Data type: `Any`

+Specifies the role or user whom you are granting access to.

 ##### `ensure`

 Data type: `Any`

+Specifies whether to grant or revoke the privilege.
+Revoke or 'absent' works only in PostgreSQL version 9.1.24 or later.

 Default value: `undef`